ra559/cis106/_project/webserverProject.md

 4. Now you can connect to your server without having to remember the password.

 ## Part 5 Setup virtual hosts
 Virtual host allows us to serve more than one website in a single web server.
 By default, Apache has one server block enabled.
 This server block is served from the directory: `/var/www/html`.
 For a single website, all the files are placed within this directory.
 When we setup virtual hosts, each site has its own directory.
 The recommendation is to leave the default `html` directory and for each site a new directory inside `/var/www`.
-In this project, we will have one virtual site called `myresume`.
-You are welcome to use a different name just remember to adjust every command where the word `myresume` is reference for your preferred website domain name.
+In this project, we will have one virtual site called `mywebsite`.
+You are welcome to use a different name just remember to adjust every command where the word `mywebsite` is reference for your preferred website domain name.

 **Follow These Steps**
-1. Create the directory for `myresume` as follows: <br>`sudo mkdir /var/www/myresume`
+1. Create the directory for `mywebsite` as follows: <br>`sudo mkdir /var/www/mywebsite`
-2. Modify the ownership of `myresume` so that it is now owned by your user instead of root <br>`sudo chown -R $USER:$USER /var/www/myresume`
+2. Modify the ownership of `mywebsite` so that it is now owned by your user instead of root <br>`sudo chown -R $USER:$USER /var/www/mywebsite`
-3. Now let's change the file permission so that the owner can read, write, and execute the files while granting only read and execute permissions to groups and others: <br>`sudo chmod -R 755 /var/www/myresume`
+3. Now let's change the file permission so that the owner can read, write, and execute the files while granting only read and execute permissions to groups and others: <br>`sudo chmod -R 755 /var/www/mywebsite`
 4. Now lets create a simple html document to be served from our new virtual host.
-Create a document with the nano text editor called `index.html` in the `/var/www/myresume/` directory: <br>`sudo nano /var/www/myresume/index.html`.
+Create a document with the nano text editor called `index.html` in the `/var/www/mywebsite/` directory: <br>`sudo nano /var/www/mywebsite/index.html`.
 5. Once the new document opens, type the following text:

 ```